Japan Pulp and Paper Company Limited

 1998

-• Safeshred Co., Inc. in the USA became a subsidiary, marking the start of the JP Group's full-scale entry into the wastepaper recycling business outside Japan.
+• Safeshred Co., Inc. in the USA joins the group, marking the start of the JP Group's full-scale entry into the wastepaper recycling business outside Japan.

 Eco-Port Kyushu Co., Ltd.